Trovants- the Growing Stones of Romania

-Trovants are found in Romania at two locations in Vâlcea County- the first location is a sand quarry before the entry in Costeşti village while the second location, which is a more spectacular one, is along Gresarea Brook that flows into a river in the nearby of the Oteşani.
+Trovants are growing stones found in Romania at two locations in Vâlcea County- the first is a sand quarry before the entry in Costeşti village while the second location, which is a more spectacular one, is along Gresarea Brook that flows into a river in the neighborhood Oteşani.

 South of central Romania these stone formations with alien features lie dormant, until it begins to rain.
-As soon as the last drops of water fall, they resume their process of multiplication.
+Until the last drops of falling water, they resume their process of multiplication.
 Small oval or round blain-like forms appear on the upper crusts of the previous year stones.
 People are left astounded and locals are surprised, when after a heavy rainfall these rock formations begin to ‘grow' on their own.

 Study reveals that trovants can be formed only in large deposits of highly porous sand along with the presence of certain mineral carbonates.
 The growth of the stone happens when a chemical reaction sets in between the layers of sand and the mineral carbonates in the presence of rain water.
 As the reaction proceeds, it forms layers over the inner rock core.
 The rock thus appears to grow as layers of the sand and mineral carbonate product deposit at a rate of 4-5 cm in 1200 years.
 Small oval or round forms of the sand-mineral carbonate appear over the surface of the stone cores after a heavy shower, giving the appearance of a growing stone.
 Samples of trovants are kept on display at the Trovant Museum in Costesti, in the Valcea region of Romania.